Godspell (film): Differences from the musical

 Vocally, the chorus is very much in the same style, but solo parts are, at times, more lyrical.
 Notably, in "All Good Gifts," whereas Lamar Alford had used a dramatic tenor voice, Merrell Jackson uses a lighter voice and falsetto for the high ornament, which creates a joyous effect.

 Regarding the band, all four of the musicians from the original stage production and cast album were retained for the film recording.
 These musicians were Steve Reinhardt on keyboards, Jesse Cutler on acoustic and lead guitar and bass, Richard LaBonte on rhythm guitar and bass, and Ricky Shutter on drums and percussion.
 Reviewer William Ruhlmann explains that by having a larger budget than had been available for the stage, Schwartz was able to expand the line-up by adding key studio personnel such as lead guitarist Hugh McCracken (on "Prepare Ye (The Way of the Lord)"), keyboardist Paul Shaffer, bass player Steve Manes, a horn section, and six strings.

 Ruhlmann describes Schwartz as being "better able to realize the score's pop tendencies than he had on the cast album... this was a less complete version of the score, but it was much better performed and produced, making this a rare instance in which the soundtrack album is better than the original cast album."

 Reception

 The film was entered into the 1973 Cannes Film Festival.

 Godspell received generally positive reviews in 1973.
 On Rotten Tomatoes the film has an approval rating of 63% based on reviews from 16 critics.

+As star Victor Garber wrote in a 2026 article in Vulture, "Godspell opened in March 1973 to pretty good reviews and disappointing box office.
+It was overshadowed completely by the film adaptation of Jesus Christ Superstar ... released a few months after our film, to big crowds and grosses.
+Having recently watched our film for the first time in decades, I can see why it didn’t set the world alight.
+The stage is a better delivery system for a modular show of parables than a film.
+There is no compelling plotline to give the movie momentum, and there are slack moments when the set pieces simply don’t work.
+This wasn’t the funny Godspell of Toronto but an earnest expression of early-’70s youthful utopianism.
+But when the musical numbers work — as in 'Save the People' and 'Beautiful City,' a new song that Stephen Schwartz wrote especially for the film — the movie soars.
+What I see is a group of talented young people who committed themselves completely to the material, to moving effect."